The first question I get asked most often is, "Should I get my hormone levels tested?"

 Understandably, women want to know what their hormonal levels are because they might be suffering from a range of widespread & diffuse symptoms, that are often difficult to link to one particular condition.

-Hormonal imbalances are notoriously difficult to diagnose.
-For example, it often takes on average of 8 doctors to diagnose endometriosis, despite the fact that it affects up to 20% of reproductive-age women.
+Hormonal imbalances are notoriously challenging to diagnose.
+For example, it often takes an average of 8 doctors to diagnose endometriosis, despite the fact that it affects up to 20% of reproductive-age women.

 When it comes to the mental and emotional symptoms associated with hormonal imbalances the cause is fluctuations of hormone levels, and not hormone levels.
 This makes it extremely hard to diagnose.